-HE 37.1 Continue to offer reductions, waivers or deferrals of Planning and Building fees for affordable housing developments and review policy for clarity and ease and effectiveness of implementation.
+HE 37.1 Continue to offer fee reductions, waivers or deferrals for affordable housing developments and review policy for clarity and ease and effectiveness of implementation.

 Implementation Target: If needed, minor modifications to existing policies for greater clarity and effectiveness, and approval of policy changes by the Director of Community Development, County Manager, and/or Board of Supervisors.